-Oh the joys of parenthood!
-Oftentimes discipline is a parent’s least favorite part of raising children.
-No one enjoys having to provide consequences to poor behavior, but it is arguably one of the most important aspects of raising happy, healthy, and thriving children.
+Oh the joys of parenting!
+Oftentimes discipline is a parent’s least favourite part of raising children.
+No one enjoys having to provide consequences for poor behaviour, but it is arguably one of the most important aspects of raising happy, healthy, and thriving children.
 A better way to think of discipline is by simply referring to it as learning.
 I mean, that is what discipline is, after all!
-Your child learning how to behave and navigate the world around them.
+Your child is learning how to behave and navigate the world around them.

 Once you have set your boundaries, the most effective way to teach your children is through consequences.
 Essentially parenting goes back to an old concept that you probably learned in high school psychology called operant conditioning.
-Operant conditioning essentially shows how rewards or punishment can help learn appropriate behavior.
-So providing consequences whether they be rewards for good behavior or a negative consequence for poor behavior can help your child learn more quickly and effectively.
+Operant conditioning essentially shows how rewards or punishment can help guide appropriate behaviour.
+So providing consequences- whether they be rewards for good behaviour or a negative consequence for poor behaviour can help your child learn more quickly and effectively.

 Make sure that your children understand the reasons for the consequences ahead of time.
 If they understand the consequences prior to making their decisions, they are less likely to feel resentful and angry.
 This will also aid in their learning process.

-Now that rules have been set, and consequences have been determined.
-The most important aspect is consistency.
+Now that rules have been set, and consequences have been determined, the most important aspect is consistency.
 For example if your toddler has a meltdown in the grocery store, and you give in to the temper tantrum, they will learn that temper tantrums are effective ways to get what they want.
-Likewise, if you start the habit of praising them for polite and helpful behavior, they will soon begin to repeat this behavior.
+Likewise, if you start the habit of praising them for polite and helpful behaviour, they will soon begin to repeat this behaviour.

 On days that are more difficult than others, it is important to remember that it is OK for a child to struggle with a limit or a rule.
 It is even a sign that your child is effectively learning how to test aspects of the world around them.
 Instead of trying to immediately please your child, remember that you are trying to teach your children skills that will serve them well into adulthood.
 They will have more maturity, resilience, adaptability and feelings of safety and connection in their future.